Health Insurance Claim Denied in Canada: Provincial Rights + How to Appeal

 Long-term disability (LTD) claims are among the most commonly denied and hardest fought in Canadian insurance.
 Key points for LTD denials:

-- Own occupation vs. any occupation: Many LTD policies begin on an "own occupation" definition (can you do your specific job?) and shift to an "any occupation" definition after 2 years (can you do any job?).
+- own occupation vs. any occupation: Many LTD policies begin on an "own occupation" definition (can you do your specific job?) and shift to an "any occupation" definition after 2 years (can you do any job?).
 Many denials happen at this transition point.

-- Independent Medical Examination (IME): Insurers frequently require an IME from a physician of their choosing.
+- independent medical examination (IME): Insurers frequently require an IME from a physician of their choosing.
 You are entitled to your own IME from your treating specialists — and you should get one.

 - Surveillance: Canadian disability insurers sometimes conduct surveillance.
 If this is a factor, consult a disability insurance lawyer.